jmettraux/rufus-scheduler/README.md

 Array of mutexes: original idea and implementation by [Rainux Luo](https://github.com/rainux)

+Warning: creating lots of different mutexes is OK.
+Rufus-scheduler will place them in its Scheduler#mutexes hash...
+And they won't get garbage collected.

 ### :timeout => duration or point in time

 It's OK to specify a timeout when scheduling some work.
 After the time specified, it gets interrupted via a Rufus::Scheduler::TimeoutError.